 - Intravenous Anaesthetic agent propofol, methohexital or thiopentone

 - Opioid medications such as morphine, fentanyl and oxycodone

 - Non-depolarising muscle relaxants (rocuronium, atracurium, cisatracurium)

-How do you diagnose Malignant Hyperthermia?
+How do you diagnose MH?

 In vitro contracture test (muscle biopsy test)

 The definitive diagnosis of Malignant hyperthermia will require the patient to have a test known as the in vitro contracture test (IVCT).
 This test requires the patient to have an open muscle biopsy on the quadriceps muscle under local anaesthetic, regional anaesthetic or a trigger-free general anaesthetic (propofol infusion).
 The procedure is performed in an operating theatre with a result usually obtained within 2-3 hours.
 Only specialised laboratories are able to perform the IVCT and they require the muscle sample to be freshly excised.